felipenoris/Mongoc.jl/docs/src/index.md

-Given that [BSON](http://bsonspec.org/) is the document format for MongoDB, this package also implements a wrapper around [libbson](http://mongoc.org/libbson/current/index.html), which provides a way to create an manipulate BSON documents.
+Given that [BSON](http://bsonspec.org/) is the document format for MongoDB, this package also implements a wrapper around [libbson](http://mongoc.org/libbson/current/index.html), which provides a way to create and manipulate BSON documents.

 ## Requirements